palomagea/Genomic-Organisation-of-Meningococcal-pilS-in-Carriage-and-Disease/README.md

 - pilS_start="the_genomic_start_positon_of_pilS" The positon in bp of the start of pilS (including fbp and lpxC +1kb on either end as a buffer)
 - pilS_end="the_genomic_end_position_of_pilS" The positon in bp of the end of pilS (including fbp and lpxC +1kb on either end as a buffer)
 - pilS_contig="the_contig_that_pilS_is_on" Very few of the isolates had more than one contig.
 If there was only one contig set "contig_1".
 In isolates with more than one contig set the contig pilS was on.
+- blast_db="path_and_name_of_blast_database" The PubMLST alleles for fbp, lpxC, pilS and pilE downloaded and made into a database.

 This pipeline will
 - Extract all of the reads that map the whole way across pilS and count them